TOPICS

 Throwing Shapes: The Rave Experience for Deaf Clubbers

-BassBath is a clubbing experience in Shanghai designed to include people with impaired hearing, aiming to bring together communities and promote knowledge of sign language.
+BassBath is a clubbing experience in Shanghai designed to be deaf-friendly while promoting knowledge of sign language.

 One night two years ago, I had just finished manning a secondhand goods stall at a flea market with my friend Eva, an artist who was learning sign language.
-We were at a restaurant eating and moving our hands, trying to use body language to talk to Hu Xiaoshu, aka Alice, a friend we’d just met who is hearing impaired.
+We were at a restaurant eating and moving our hands, trying to use body language to talk to Hu Xiaoshu, aka Alice, a friend we’d just met who is deaf.
 From the start, I felt that Alice’s enthusiasm and lively spirit were infectious.
-She skillfully answered every “stupid question” that I asked from the perspective of someone who can hear.
+She skillfully answered every “stupid question” that I asked from the perspective of someone who is hearing.
 She told me that when she was a child, as she couldn’t hear, even her dreams were silent.

 After that, the two of us would occasionally get together.
 I would take handcrafted materials to her house and we’d string beads to make necklaces.
 She would take out paper and pens (for us to communicate), and then there were the desserts, candies, orange juice, and the rest.
 Gradually, I learned a few simple words in sign language, and Grandma Hu would put all kinds of temporary tattoos on her body.
-When I was with her, it made me yearn for everyone to be able to have such fun, and it inspired in me a desire to create more inclusive environments for people with impaired hearing.
-So, I talked with a like-minded friend, Vis — an artist, bartender, and student of traditional Chinese medicine — and we decided to organize an activity together.
+When I was with her, I saw both her fun personality, as well as how the social context she was in as a deaf elder manifested in subtle, daily difficulties.
+This experience deepened my desire to learn sign language, and to create larger spaces for the Deaf and hearing to meet and connect.
+I talked with a like-minded friend, Vis — an artist, bartender, and student of traditional Chinese medicine — and we decided to organize an activity together.

-Vis and I have a curatorial committee called Transparent Afternoon, through which we eventually came to make more hearing-impaired friends.
+Vis and I have a curatorial committee called Transparent Afternoon, through which we eventually came to make more Deaf friends.
 Being with them, we realized that society lacks places for deaf and hearing people to really be together on a deeper level.
-The hearing world often holds an unequal gaze toward people with hearing loss, be it prejudice or pity, yet there is no way to truly understand the inequality deaf people face in society or understand all the hard work that goes into protecting their fundamental rights.
+The hearing world often holds an unequal gaze toward deaf people, be it prejudice or pity, yet there is no way to truly understand the inequality Deaf people face in society or understand all the hard work that goes into protecting their fundamental rights.
 However, the first step in breaking down prejudice often is creating connections among people.
 Only by truly “seeing each other concretely” can we eliminate labels and create the possibility of equality.

 So, Vis and I started to plan an activity.
 Eva helped from afar, as she was studying in the Netherlands, by introducing the project to other groups that might want to collaborate with us.
-However, as able-bodied people can often take things for granted, from the start we knew that we needed people with impaired hearing to help with the planning.
+However, as hearing people fundamentally have a different perspective and can often take things for granted, from the start we knew that we needed deaf co-organizers.
 We reached out to Alice and invited her to join the project.

 Alice is an artist and activist with enormous experience and leadership ability.
 She has devoted many years to the protection of Deaf rights and raising awareness about diversity.
 After returning from living in Austria for several years, she realized that the “Deaf cultural ecosystem” in China was often overseen by hearing people.
 For this reason, Alice took on the philosophy “Nothing about us without us,” emphasizing the need for people with disabilities to be involved in steering activities, narratives, and programs that touch on disabled culture.
 Alice brought with her so many experiences and ideas about inclusive programming, and even came up with the witty name BassBath.